 After extensive rounds of consultation with academics and teaching experts around the world, Lejerskar believes EON Reality is close to cracking the code with the new Platform.
 The new update is set to unravel the prohibitively expensive and time-consuming process of content creation — one of the biggest challenges faced by VR and AR in education.

-“I envisioned the AVR platform as the go-to VR and AR resource for teachers, and that is what it has become,” Lejerskar said.
+“I envisioned the EON-XR platform as the go-to VR and AR resource for teachers, and that is what it has become,” Lejerskar said.
 “Part of our new update includes access to a library of more than 870,000 3D assets and 1,200 ready-made applications across all topics that can be used to create enthralling, immersive learning experiences immediately.”

 Without the need for VR or AR headsets, teachers can now enhance existing curricula by uploading their own models or 360-degree videos to create, customize, and simulate experiential lessons.
 The Platform also includes collaborative learning features which allow student and teacher discussions in real-time.